Upland Excavating Operational Certificate Issuance

 Upland Excavating Ltd. (Upland) currently operates a landfill located north of Campbell River, adjacent to the Campbell River Municipal landfill and an active sand and gravel pit.
-The landfill is permitted under permit PR-10807.
-The permit allows for the landfill to accept demolition, land clearing and construction waste, including: stumps, trees, land clearing waste, limited building demolition debris, and residue from burning wood waste.
+The landfill was authorized in 1992 under permit PR-10807 which allowed Upland to accept demolition, land clearing and construction waste, including: stumps, trees, land clearing waste, limited building demolition debris, and residue from burning wood waste.

-The landfill permit was first issued in 1992, under the acts and regulation at the time.
 The permit has not previously been updated or replaced by an Operational Certificate to align with today’s standards and regulatory framework.
-The adjacent sand and gravel operation is authorized under the Mines Act and is also operated by Upland Excavating Ltd.

 The Upland landfill is included in the regional Solid Waste Management Plan (PDF) (SWMP), which was approved on May 23, 2013.
 Section 18.9 of the SWMP indicates that “each private demolition, land clearing and construction (DLC) waste disposal facility will prepare a proposed action plan and schedule to upgrade the facility to satisfy Ministry standards or to phase-out and close the facility, and that the Ministry will replace / update / amend the existing authorizations with updated permits or operational certificates that reflect the action plans and requirements.”

-The Environmental Management Act requires that all regional districts prepare and submit a SWMP to the B.C government.
-Final plans are approved by a Minister after sufficient public and stakeholder consultation has taken place.
+The Environmental Management Act requires that all regional districts prepare and submit a SWMP to the Ministry of Environment and Climate Change Strategy.
+Final plans are approved by the Minister after sufficient public and stakeholder consultation has taken place.
 One of the key components of a SMWP is to obtain formal Ministerial approval for new municipal solid waste landfills, or landfill expansions, whether they are publicly or privately owned.
 These waste management plans should be reviewed, or amended as needed, every 10 years.